JeanBaptiste-dlb/PathfinderVault/game mastering/core principles/Enconters.md

-have ready a table o
+Have ready a table of 6 interesting encounters with one dangerous encounter to choose from.